GibsonWaheire/connect-grow/README.md

 # Academic Services Pro - Quick Orders & Secure Payments

+## ⚠️ **IMPORTANT: COPYRIGHT NOTICE**

+**Copyright (c) 2024 Peter's School Help.
+All rights reserved.**

+This software is proprietary and confidential.
+Unauthorized copying, distribution, modification, or use of this code is strictly prohibited without explicit written permission from the copyright holder.

+**Commercial Use Restriction:** This software is provided for educational and personal use only.
+Commercial use, redistribution, or resale of this software or its components is strictly prohibited.

+**For licensing inquiries:** pwriter455@gmail.com

+---

 ## 🚀 Project Overview

 A modern, refactored React application for academic services, offering quick orders and secure payments for students worldwide.
 Built with a scalable architecture and optimized for performance.